jamesbconner/Sync2NAS/README.md

 ## Usage Examples

 ### Basic File Download from SFTP
-Just download the new files from the SFTP server to the local Incoming directory with DEBUG log verbosity
+Download new files from all configured SFTP paths to the local Incoming directory with DEBUG log verbosity.
+The command will process each path defined in the configuration file's `paths` setting.
 ```bash
 python sync2nas.py -vv download-from-remote
 ```